 PCP rehabs offer a full inpatient detox and rehabilitation programme for anyone who is suffering from a Ketamine addiction.
 Please call us now for immediate professional help.

 Is There a Detox for Ketamine Addiction?

-Ketamine withdrawal is rarely life threatening, but it can be extremely uncomfortable.
-We therefore provide a medical detox to assist you through the worst of the withdrawal symptoms and drug cravings.
+Ketamine withdrawal is rarely life-threatening, but it can be extremely uncomfortable.
+We, therefore, provide medical detox to assist you through the worst of the withdrawal symptoms and drug cravings.

 By admitting to one of our Ketamine detox centres, we can help you to get and stay clean.
 We use a combination of medical treatment and bespoke rehabilitation therapies, incorporating powerful relapse prevention techniques.

 Please call us today for more information on how we can help you detox and break free from Ketamine abuse and addiction.